Minnesota Family Investment Program: Teen Parent Project

 Share Cross Pollination, Innovation and Reflection Group on Facebook Share Cross Pollination, Innovation and Reflection Group on Twitter Share Cross Pollination, Innovation and Reflection Group on Linkedin Email Cross Pollination, Innovation and Reflection Group link

 A new group is forming for professionals who support teen parents.
+All interested staff, including state, county, tribal and community partners are welcome to join.
 This space will allow members to:

 • Share learnings and reflections from the MFIP Teen Parent Project